genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. _single-cell RNA-seq analysis: https://genestack.com/blog/2016/02/22/visualisation-clustering-methods-single-cell-rna-seq-data/

-Single-cell RNA-Seq Visualiser
+Single-cell RNA-seq Visualiser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Action**: to explore cell-to-cell variability in gene expression in even seemingly homogeneous cell populations based on scRNA-Seq datasets.
+**Action**: to explore cell-to-cell variability in gene expression in even seemingly homogeneous cell populations based on scRNA-seq datasets.

 The application shows basic statistics such as the number of identified highly variable genes across the analysed samples.